Is MoviePass a good deal?

 Let's do the math

-Yeah: It's a deal.
+Yeah, it's a deal.
 A ridiculously good deal.
-So good, in fact, AMC Theaters has already filed a lawsuit against MoviePass -- though I'm not entirely sure why.
-Everyone knows theaters make the most money from concessions, and if MoviePass brings a lot more people in the door, they'll buy a lot more popcorn and soda.
+So good, in fact, that AMC Theaters is already pushing back -- though I'm not entirely sure why.
+Everyone knows theaters make the most money from concessions, and if MoviePass brings a lot more people through the door, they'll buy a lot more popcorn and soda.
 In fact, maybe they won't balk so much at the ridiculous prices, seeing as their tickets were so cheap.

 What's the catch?

-Also, you can't buy your tickets in advance; you have to actually go to the theater and hope the showtime you want isn't sold out.
+Also, you can't buy your tickets in advance; you have to actually go to the theater and hope the showing you want isn't sold out.
 (How early 21st-century!)

 These are, of course, first-world problems of the highest order.
 My gut tells me MoviePass is a killer deal, something that will soon make the company synonymous with Netflix.
 Is it sustainable?
 That remains to be seen.
 For now, however: Shut up and take my money, MoviePass!